This helpful guide to local culture and social etiquette in Qatar will help you unveil the mysteries of this exotic Gulf country and enjoy expat life.

 But while socializing with other foreigners may seem like an easy task, the same can’t always be said about making friends with local residents.
 Not speaking Arabic can be an obstacle for total integration, as well as religious customs.

 Qatar’s nightlife is concentrated in Doha, where you can choose between nightclubs, concerts, lounges, bars, and restaurants.
 Most of these are located around or inside international hotels.
-However, be aware that drinking alcohol in public is prohibited and only licensed places can sell alcoholic drinks.
+However, be aware that drinking alcohol in public is prohibited in Qatar and only licensed places can sell alcoholic drinks.
 It is also prohibited to appear in public while drunk.
-You can find out more about alcohol and drug laws in Qatar.

 If you are a morning person, there are many activities for you in Qatar.
 The largest hotels offer services like brunches, spa treatments, swimming pools, and saunas.
 You can do more than just shop at malls, too; these often contain movie theaters, casual cafes, beauty salons, sports complexes, restaurants, and even art galleries.